 In other words, developing a personal relationship with the Lord by trying to understand Scripture through reason is not just difficult, it's impossible.
 But this is how Bible studies are traditionally approached, at least in my experience.
 We read scripture, then sit around and talk about what we think it means and how to apply that speculation to our daily lives.

-Approaching this section of the Writings from an intellectual perspective leaves me, frankly, wrestling with Jacob + Israel.
+Approaching this section of the Writings from an intellectual perspective leaves me, frankly, wrestling with Jacob + Israel (the external vs. internal struggle).
 Once again, I'm trying to understand, through reason, the internal and external meanings of the names, the three Heavens and their correspondence to my regeneration, etc. Boy...old habits are hard to break!

 So I re-focus, shift my attention, and continue reading.
 Here's what stands out initially: